s4ke/docker-lviv-2022/README.md

 1. How could we replace the weights of the application in production without rebuilding the whole container?
 2. Why do we `COPY` the requirements.txt before the rest of the application?
+3. How could we remove the sklearn dependency in production that we only need for training the AI?
-3. How could we use docker even during development?
+4. How could we use docker even during development?
 (Hint: development containers, docker-compose)

 # Additional resources